Steve-O-Murphy/Portfolio/Readme.md

 I created and maintained documentation for Netspend's REST API.
 I also contributed to the style guide and participated in group documentation efforts.
 My co-workers were located in India so in essence we provided round-the-clock documentation support.

-I made large contributions to the API Developer Documentation, specifically this information:
+I made large contributions to the API Developer Documentation, including this information:

 * The [Netspend API Quick Start](https://docs.developer.netspend.com/docs/getting-started-with-the-netspend-api)